Nicola Mari

 In brief - who am I?

-I obtained my PhD in Martian Geochemistry at the University of Glasgow (UK), where I used geochemistry on Martian lava flows (Martian meteorites), lent in collaboration with NASA and the Natural History Museum of London, to reveal the interior temperature and composition, volcanic processes, and planetary evolution of Mars.
-In 2020 I found the first evidence of volcanic convection in a magma chamber on Mars and the temperature of its interior.
+I obtained my PhD in Martian Geochemistry at the University of Glasgow (UK), where I used geochemistry on Martian lava flows from Mars (Martian meteorites), lent in collaboration with NASA and the Natural History Museum of London, to reveal the interior temperature and composition, volcanic processes, and planetary evolution of Mars.

-I also use various cosmochemical approaches to analyze other extraterrestrial material.
+I also analyze other extraterrestrial material.
 In addition, I use my scientific data to inform present and future space missions activities - as for the new Venus missions.

 On Earth, I investigated the magmatic system of the Eyjafjallajökull volcano (Iceland) and of Pacaya and Fuego volcanoes (Guatemala).
 I also conducted a research period about active italian volcanoes at the italian National Institute of Geophysics and Volcanology (INGV) and often contribute to the study of geological hazards in Italy.
 Occasionally, I'm a Panelist Reviewer for NASA in evaluating grant proposals and I’ve been an Associate Lecturer at the University of Glasgow (UK) and Pavia (Italy).
 I’m greatly involved with scientific divulgation both in organizing conferences and in the media.